reIyst/SSWG/README.md

         This is fun section because of all the different varialble that could ruin your day, or give you a victory lap clap echoing the expire date for later use in your logger to be viewed via command logread.
 If you feel jilted or have problems check https://support.surfshark.com/hc/en-us/articles/360010864959-How-to-fix-website-app-login-issues-
-        The 911 on this is -get a different ip- ie change vpn servers, go naked via IPS or use you cell data.
+        The 911 on this is -get a different ip- ie change vpn servers, go naked via IPS or use your cell data.
 Or just sleep it off and wait.

         gen_client_confs()
         We need these file to plug in the juice to the various places that like individual server peer file, firstly our router; then maybe a